Kyphoplasty: Overview, Advantages, & Eligibility Criteria

 When the bones in our spine fracture or break, the resulting pain and troubling symptoms can become incapacitating.
-A minimally invasive kyphoplasty is a state-of-the-art procedure that can address and resolve these painful vertebral breaks.
-A brief procedure that involves no incisions and precise instruments to target the affected vertebra, a kyphoplasty allows for a swift return to everyday activities for the patient.
+A minimally invasive kyphoplasty is a state-of-the-art procedure that can resolve these painful breaks.
+A brief procedure that involves no incisions and precise instruments to target the affected vertebra, a kyphoplasty allows the patient a swift return to their everyday activities.

-Typically utilizing general anesthesia, the surgeon will enter the body through the use of a large needle instead of an incision.
-Using continuous X-ray imaging during this process, the surgeon will access the affected vertebra and insert one of the long needles into the vertebral crevice created by the fracture.
-Through the mechanism of pressurized liquid, a balloon will be inflated in this gap to restore the original height of the vertebra.
-With the height restored, the surgeon will use a second needle to inject a cement-like substance into the space created by the balloon.
+Typically utilizing general anesthesia, your surgeon will enter the body through the use of large needles instead of an incision.
+Using continuous X-ray imaging during this process, your surgeon will insert one of the long needles into the vertebral crevice created by the fracture.
+Through the mechanism of pressurized liquid, your surgeon will inflate a balloon into this gap to restore the original height of the vertebra.
+Additionally, your surgeon will use a second needle to inject a cement-like substance into the space created by the balloon.
 Great care and surgical precision ensures that the cement does not seep into adjacent areas or onto nearby nerves.

 With the cement requiring only a short time to dry, the surgeon will then remove the needle from the body.
-Because there are no incisions, the only closure needed for the surgery will be a bandage over the puncture points from the needles.
+Because there are no incisions, the only closure needed for the surgery will be a bandage over the puncture marks.
 Following a short time spent under observation in the recovery room, most patients will be able to return home the same day, with minimal pain experienced.

 Advantages of a Kyphoplasty

 As with many state-of-the-art procedures, a minimally invasive kyphoplasty affords many advantages when compared with the traditional procedures that require large incisions and extended recovery times.
 In contrast, the benefits of a kyphoplasty include: